geekquad/Pixel-Processing/CONTRIBUTING.md

 ### REBASE YOUR FEATURE BRANCH WITH UPSTREAM-

 It can happen that your feature takes time to complete and other contributors are constantly pushing code.
-After completing the feature your feature branch should be rebase on latest changes to upstream master branch.
+After completing the feature, your feature branch should be rebase on latest changes to upstream master branch.

     $ git checkout <feature-branch>
     $ git pull --rebase upstream master

 Now you get the latest commits from other contributors and check that your commits are compatible with the new commits.
-If there are any conflicts solve them.
+If there are any conflicts, solve them.

 ### SQUASHING YOUR COMMITS-